 - Sunday: Church, visit Hope of Life compound, sort clothes/gifts for Santa Rosalia

-- Monday to Thursday (7 am–5 pm): Project in Santa Rosalia
+- Monday to Thursday (7 am–5 pm): special projects and other activities (see below)

 - Saturday: Leave for airport at 4 am